MihaiZecheru/NoteWorthy/README.md

 A dash and a space on an empty line will auto-indent If auto-capitalize is on and you don't want the first character to be capitalized, hold shift while typing the first char to make it lowercase
-AutoColorVocabDefinitions will only activate if the text prior to the colon is within the first third of the screen
+AutoColorVocabDefinitions will only activate if the text prior to the colon is within the first third of the screen `Do not use Ctrl+V` to paste!
+This is handled by the terminal, not by NoteWorthy.
+Ctrl+V formatting might mess up as a result.
+	- `Use Alt+V instead!`